refaktor/rye-website/content/meet_rye/basics/calling_functions.md

 ## Words with values

-In the previous page we learned that we can assign values to words.
-Invoking a word is the simplest expression, if the value is not a function it returns the assigned value.
+In the previous page, we learned that we can assign values to words.
+Invoking a word is the simplest expression.
+If the value is not a function, it returns the assigned value.

 ```clojure
 name: "Jane"